-Program/CIP Code: NASC.AS/24.0101 Credits Required: 66 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu
+Program/CIP Code: NASC.AS/24.0101

 The Department of Physical Science strives to develop in its students a comprehensive grasp of the principles of Physics and to generate opportunities for optimized learning of Physical Science concepts through interdisciplinary interactions.
 We offer high quality learning experiences that include a variety of courses appropriate for a diverse student body.